 Without Minister approval, no person or group of associated persons may own more than 10% of any class of shares of the Bank.
 No person may be a major shareholder of a bank if the bank has equity of \$12 billion or more (which includes the Bank).
-A person is a major shareholder of a bank if: (a) the aggregate of shares of any class of voting shares beneficially owned by that person and that are beneficially owned by any entities controlled by that person is more than 20% of that class of voting shares; or (b) the aggregate of shares of any class of non-voting shares beneficially owned by any entities controlled by that person is more than 20% of that class of voting shares by Canadian or foreign governments is more than 30% of that class of non-voting shares.
+A person is a major shareholder of a bank if: (a) the aggregate of shares of any class of voting shares beneficially owned by that person and that are beneficially owned by any entities controlled by that person is more than 20% of that class of voting shares; or (b) the aggregate of shares of any class of non-voting shares beneficially owned by that person and that are beneficially owned by any entities controlled by that person is more than 30% of that class of non-voting shares.
 Ownership of the Bank's shares by Canadian or foreign governments is prohibited under the Bank Act.
 However, in 2009 certain amendments were made to the Bank Act that provide for limited circumstances in which the Canadian federal government may be permitted to acquire shares of a bank, including the Bank, if the Minister and Governor in Council were to conclude that to do so would promote stability in the financial system.
 While the government holds any shares of a bank, including the Bank, the Minister may impose certain terms and conditions, including conditions on the payment by the Bank of dividends on any of its shares.